M.M., Eastman School of Music

 An active orchestral performer, Kieran is Principal Bass of the Erie Philharmonic, Section Bassist in the Chautauqua Symphony, and works as a substitute double bassist with the Detroit Symphony, Buffalo Philharmonic, and the Rochester Philharmonic.
 He has toured to Carnegie Hall with the Buffalo Philharmonic, and recorded Reinhold Gliere’s Symphony No. 3 “Il’ya Muromets” with the orchestra for the Naxos label.

 In addition to frequent engagements as a freelance classical musician in upstate New York, Kieran is a first call jazz performer in the area, and is the bassist for the Buffalo Philharmonic Big Band.
-Additional freelance playing includes work with jazz greats such as Sal Andolina, Bobby Militello, John Bacon, Dave Mancini, George Caldwell, Lisa Hasselback, Alec Dube, John Nyerges, Andy Calabrese, Chris Azzara, Bob Sneider, Rich Thompson, Chet Catallo, Les Sabina, Dave Schiavone, Mike Jones, Bobby Jones, Dan Hull, Bobby Lavell, Mark Filsinger and Bill Tiberio.
+Additional freelance playing includes work with jazz greats such as Sal Andolina, Bobby Militello, John Bacon, Dave Mancini, Nick Weiser, George Caldwell, Lisa Hasselback, Alec Dube, John Nyerges, Andy Calabrese, Chris Azzara, Bob Sneider, Rich Thompson, Chet Catallo, Elliot Scozzaro, Les Sabina, Dave Schiavone, Mike Jones, Bobby Jones, Dan Hull, Bobby Lavell, Mark Filsinger and Bill Tiberio.
 He has also worked with Celtic artist Cathie Ryan, who performs traditional Irish music with professional symphony orchestras.

 Kieran plays a 2005 Michael Griffin Orchestral Model acoustic bass for classical music, a 2002 Christopher for jazz, and Yamaha electric basses.

-An active arranger, Kieran has written and continues to write custom works for Fredonia faculty ensembles, focusing on increasing the scope of repertoire the faculty performs by incorporating jazz, pop and improvised music.
+As an active arranger, Kieran has written and continues to write custom works for Fredonia faculty ensembles, focusing on increasing the scope of repertoire the faculty performs by incorporating jazz, pop and improvised music.

 Kieran has performed by invitation with the Canandaigua Lake Chamber Music Festival, the Lake George Music Festival, and the Gateways Music Festival.
 He also spent the summer of 2011 as a Rotating Principal Bassist with the National Repertory Orchestra in Breckenridge, CO.
 As a chamber musician, Kieran performed and recorded extensively with the chamber choir Madrigalia in Rochester, NY on cross-genre compositions and arrangements for choir and chamber ensemble by composers John Rutter and Cary Ratcliff among others.